tldr;sf Not final now: Board hearings · vote Jul 28

 A budget is abstract until you ask what a dollar actually buys.
 Take one thing the city spends on — its response to homelessness.
 Here is what a year of each approach costs to serve one person or household.

-The denominators differ — a household, a housing slot, a single bed — so treat these as the rough annual cost of each, not identical units.
+One caveat: a household, a housing slot, and a single bed aren't the same unit, so read these as rough yearly costs, not a fair head-to-head.

 One vote, two years

-This is a two-year budget.
-The Board votes once, this summer, and approves both years.
-Year one is gentle.
-Year two is where the bill arrives.
+This is a two-year budget: this summer the Board approves both years together.
+Year one barely moves.
+Year two is where the real cuts are scheduled.

 Year one (FY2026-27)